 If you have been close to a DJ or were a part of an unforgettable DJ event, then it may have passed through your mind to give it a try yourself.
 And what’s not to like?
 Music, Nightlife, Party, Drinks, or getting paid for something you love…?
 The truth is, being a DJ is not a total dream job that happens in a day or two.
 Do not expect that being a professional DJ is a paradise for everyone where you just travel around the world, always play music in front of thousands of people, and you will get shit lots of money for that.

-There are plenty of things to consider and ask yourself before you decide to go into the music industry and DJing.
+There are plenty of things to consider before you decide to go into the music industry and DJing.

-- Are you willing to invest a respectable amount of money on equipment, lessons, and self-promotion?
+- Are you willing to invest a respectable amount of time and money on equipment, lessons, and self-promotion?

-- Do you have spare time for practicing and learning?
+- Do you have spare time to practice and to learn?
 In the end, you will work more than your 8hour daily job.

 - Are you capable of daily updating your online presence?

-- Are you ready to DJ in an empty club or in front of a “dead” audience?
+- Are you ready to DJ in an empty club or front of a “dead” audience?
 Unfortunately, it will happen more times than you might think.
-Even the best have performed to “dead” crowds more times than they can remember.
+Even the best have performed in empty places more times than they can remember.

 - Are you sociable and willing to collaborate with other musicians?
 Collaborations can only do good for you and your career.

 “Do what you love, and you will never work a day in your life.”